Common Settings for Auth Modules

 When a user exceeds the max failures per login, the login is shown in the Throttled logins list.
-To add a login to the whitelist and disable throttling for the affected user, click the Add to whitelist button.
+To disable throttling for the affected user, click the Add to list of trusted logins button.

 Links to a list of audit events related to changes that have been applied to the throttling settings on this page.

 A list of logins that are currently tracked for rate limiting.
 Use this list to track which accounts have recorded one or more failed login within the cooldown period.
-To add accounts to the login whitelist, select one or more accounts in the list, then click the Add to whitelist button.
+To add accounts to the list of trutsted logins, select one or more accounts in the list, then click the Add to list of trusted logins button.